J28819/12EmployeeTrackerGT/README.md

 - View employees by manager. ----OK
 - View employees by department. ----OK
 - View the total utilized budget of a department—in other words, the combined salaries of all employees in that department. -----OK
-- Delete departments, roles, and employees.
+- Delete departments, roles, and employees. ----- Future implementation

 ## Acceptance Criteria